mohan-cao/Bad-Manor/README.md

 # Execution Instructions
 * Run the .exe
 * Use arrow keys to move player
+* Walk into a character or item to interact
 * Press [space] to interact with NPCs via dialogue
 * Talk to NPCs until they finish speaking what you think is relevant, then leave the conversation, or NPCs could continue through randomly generated dialogue
 * To go back down stairs, walk around to the other side of the stairs (like escalators)